Braid positive surgery diagrams: Garside theory

 \section{Garside theory}

 The second key ingredient in our proof of Theorem~\ref{thm:main} is Garside's theory of braids~\cite{GARSIDE}.
 A \textit{braid} on $k$ strands is a collection of $k$ disjoint, properly embedded arcs in the cylinder $[0,1]\times D^2 $ that run monotonically in the $[0,1]$-direction from $k$ fixed points in $\{0\} \times D^2$ to $\{1\} \times D^2$.
 Braids up to ambient isotopy of $[0,1]\times D^2$ fixing $\{0,1\} \times D^2$ pointwise form a group called the \emph{braid group}~$B_k$.
 The group operation is defined by stacking braids.
-Closing a braid by identifying $\{0\} \times D^2$ and $\{1\} \times D^2$, connecting the endpoints of the arcs, and identifying the resulting solid torus with the tubular neighbourhood of an unknot in $S^3$ produces an oriented link in $S^3$, see Figure~\ref{fig:braid}.
-By Alexander's theorem, every link arises in this way~\cite{alexander}.
+Closing a braid by identifying $\{0\} \times D^2$ and $\{1\} \times D^2$, connecting the endpoints of the arcs, and identifying the resulting solid torus with the tubular neighbourhood of an unknot in $S^3$ produces an oriented link in $S^3$, see Figure~\ref{fig:braid}.\footnote{ Note that there are infinitely many ways to identify a solid torus with the tubular neighborhood of a knot.
+Here we choose the identification that maps $S^1\times \{0\}$ onto the Seifert longitude of the unknot. } By Alexander's theorem, every link arises in this way~\cite{alexander}.
 We refer to \cite{birmanbrendle} for more details on braids and their closures.

 The braid group $B_k$ is generated by the \textit{Artin generators}~\cite{artin_1925} denoted~$\sigma_1, \dots, \sigma_{n-1}$, where $\sigma_i$ corresponds to a positive half–twist exchanging two neighbouring strands with indices $i$ and~$i+1$, see Figure~\ref{fig:braid}.
 A braid on $k$ strands is \emph{positive} if it can be represented by a word in~$B_k$ that is a product of positive powers of the Artin generators.
 The closure of a positive braid is called a \emph{braid positive} link.
-We denote by a full twist in $B_k$, see for example Figure~\ref{fig:full_twist}.
-The following lemma is a direct corollary from Garside's work~\cite{GARSIDE}.
-For completeness, we present a proof.
+We denote by

+a full twist in $B_k$, see for example Figure~\ref{fig:full_twist}.
+The following lemma is a direct corollary from Garside's work~\cite{GARSIDE}.\footnote{Note that in Garside's notation, we have $T_k = \Delta^2$. } For completeness and to keep our arguments purely geometric, we present a proof.

-\begin{lemma} For each braid $\beta$ on $k$ strands, there is an integer $N \geq 0$ such that~$\Delta_k^{N} \beta$ is a positive braid on $k$ strands.
+\begin{lemma}[{\cite{GARSIDE}}] For each braid $\beta$ on $k$ strands, there is an integer~$N \geq 0$ such that~ $T_k^{N} \beta$ is a positive braid on $k$ strands.
 More concretely, we can choose $N$ to be the number of negative Artin generators in a braid word representative of $\beta$. \end{lemma}